 SUMMARY: Hello there.
 I’m called Theophilus Floyd.
-I’m a son, husband and father.
+I’m a son, husband, and father.
 I love my children, and they always have and always will come first.
 To that end, I’ve always tried my best to obtain employment that allows me to be there for them, to assist them if they need help, and to take them to games or activities.
-For that reason, I founded a graphic design business in 2005 that eventually branched out into web design and web hosting, and most recently, acquired an antique store and added a bakery, coffee shop and bookstore.
+For that reason, I founded a graphic design business in 2005 that eventually branched out into web design and web hosting, and most recently, expanded to include IT support.

-ABOUT: I am a small business owner of an Antique Mall, Bookstore and Coffee Shop under one roof.
-I’m very skilled in client and vendor relations; talented in building and maintaining partnerships with business and personal clients.
-I’m a highly experienced accounting manager, with over five years of accounts payable/receivable, Human Resources, Payroll and general QuickBooks background.
-I’m more than able to handle balancing of banking to QuickBooks, as well as reconciliation, taxes, new employee setup, Federal, State and Local Tax documentation and general business bookkeeping.
-I’m also a creative and multi-talented designer with extensive experience in advertising, marketing and print design.
+ABOUT: I am very skilled in client and vendor relations; talented in building and maintaining partnerships with business and personal clients.
+I’m a highly experienced accounting manager, with over five years of accounts payable/receivable, Human Resources, Payroll, and general QuickBooks background.
+I’m more than able to handle balancing of banking to QuickBooks, as well as reconciliation, taxes, new employee setup, Federal, State, and Local Tax documentation and general business bookkeeping.
+I’m also a creative and multi-talented designer with extensive experience in advertising, marketing, and print design.
 I excel at collaborative and interpersonal skills; dynamic team player with outstanding written and verbal communication skills.
-I have extensive experience in Customer Service, both as an employee, and as an employer.
+I have extensive experience in Customer Service, both as an employee and as an employer.
 Lastly, I do a lot of content creation including creating blog posts for other companies.
 I review and correct manuscripts, polish writing, correct grammar and ensure that there is a good flow within the writing.
-I have even created my share of manuals from simple 16 page booklets, to multiple 5″ ring binders.
+I have even created my share of manuals from simple 16-page booklets, to multiple 5″ ring binders.
 I love writing, and actively seek opportunities that will engage my creative talents!

-I currently put my skills to use at Floyd Enterprises, Inc., where I help craft non-boring designs, content and web presence for our ever-increasing user base.
+I currently put my skills to use as a freelance artist, where I help craft non-boring designs, content and web presence for our ever-increasing user base.
 I also am helping to build our visual and multi-media content strategy.
-For my web design customers, I make use of Floyd Hosting in order to offer my customers the best price on hosting, and in order to enable quick and easy troubleshooting on my end.
+For my web design customers, I make use of my own web hosting service in order to offer my customers the best price on hosting, and in order to enable quick and easy troubleshooting on my end.

 For my nearby graphic design and web design customers, I make use of my skills in photography to capture the perfect image for the customer’s needs.
 I travel all over the State of Kansas in order to capture the perfect sunset, the hills, or to take photos at my customer’s place of business in order to integrate it with their design.